rtyle/artlight/easyeda/projects/golden/README.txt

+golden.html is a way to play with the PCB layout in a web browser as well as a way to playing with animation of such.

 While pcb.json can be uploaded into the EasyEDA online editor ... https://easyeda.com/editor
 ... it is too large to save to cloud storage.